-A || Requests must be submitted in writing to HMHA at least 60 days before the effective date of the increase.
+A || Requests must be submitted in writing to HMHA at least 60 days before the increase's effective date.
 HMHA will provide written notice to the owner and the family of the adjustments in the family's and HMHA's portion of this rent amount.